Delta variant cases account for almost all new variant cases in S. Korea | Yonhap News Agency

 Health authorities said the country will witness more cases of the variants down the road.

-The rate of variant cases detected through gene analysis came to 99.5 percent over the past week, unchanged from a week earlier, the KDCA said.
+The rate of variant cases detected through gene analysis came to 99.8 percent over the past week, up 0.3 percentage point from a week earlier, the KDCA said.

-The corresponding figure for the delta variant was 99.5 percent, also unchanged from a week earlier, according to the health authorities.
+The corresponding figure for the delta variant was 99.8 percent, also up 0.3 percentage point from a week earlier, according to the health authorities.

 khj@yna.co.kr